10 Days in Istanbul Turkey Itinerary in the Winter

 Breakfast at Van Kahvalti Evi

 Another day, another hunt for good breakfast spots.
 I stumbled across Van Kahvalti Evi and what a delightful find it’s been!
-Despite the limited English, the staff were incredibly friendly which made my day.
-I had the Sujuk Menemen – it was saucy and delicious, and they’ve added an extra touch of cheese in there as well which I enjoyed.
-The staff kindly offered me some freshly baked homemade sweet bread and they were no doubt a delightful munch.
-I decided to get some Salami Gozleme for takeaway at the end of my breakfast but those unfortunately slightly felt short compared to what I enjoyed on site.
+Despite the limited English, the staff were incredibly friendly, which made my day.
+I had the Sujuk Menemen – it was saucy and delicious, and they’ve added an extra touch of cheese in there as well.
+The staff kindly offered me some freshly baked homemade sweet bread, and they were no doubt a delightful munch.
+I decided to get some Salami Gozleme for takeaway at the end of my breakfast but those unfortunately slightly fell short compared to what I enjoyed on site.
 But overall, it’s still an enjoyable spot!

 Grilled Mackerel Wrap at Meshur Balik Eyyup

 Remember we said we haven’t been impressed with meat doner wraps in Istanbul?
-Well, the interesting thing we discovered is that the fish wraps were no doubt better!
+Well, the interesting thing we discovered is that the fish wraps were better!
 Look out for Balik Ekmek, which is a Turkish mackerel sandwich.
-Usually, you’d find it in the form of a sandwich but we came across Meshur Balik Eyyup right by the Karakoy pier who makes it in the form of a wrap.
+Usually, you’d find it in the form of a sandwich, but we came across Meshur Balik Eyyup right by the Karakoy pier, who makes it in the form of a wrap.
 We couldn’t resist that little street-side grilling action and grabbed one to try.
-It was a refreshing burst of flavour and we particularly enjoyed the extra sprinkling of seasoning over the wrap itself which added a great palatable punch of flavours.
+It was a refreshing burst of flavour and we particularly enjoyed the extra sprinkling of seasoning over the wrap itself, which added a great palatable punch of flavours.

 Kadikoy

-We headed back to the Asian side of Istanbul for the day but this time at Kadikoy, an area that’s known as the hip area of Anatolian Istanbul.
-Arriving at Kadikoy, you can immediately feel the young, buzzing atmosphere and almost a hippy vibe from some areas.
+We headed back to the Asian side of Istanbul for the day, but this time at Kadikoy, an area that’s known as the hip area of Anatolian Istanbul.
+Arriving at Kadikoy, you can immediately feel the young, buzzing atmosphere and almost a hippy vibe in some areas.
 There are plenty around Kadikoy, including the Moda district, plenty of mini bazaars, restaurants & cafes, shops (including a street that’s all dedicated to wedding dresses), etc. They also have their own version of “Istiklal Street”, named Bahariye Street, that comes with a vintage tram as well.
-Food prices on the Asian side of Istanbul are certainly noticeably a little cheaper, which is excellent news.
-It is home to some of the best recommended Istanbul casual food places such as Kadikoy Tatuni, Ciya Sofrasi, etc. Click here to read more about Best Istanbul Food & Restaurants.
+Food prices on the Asian side of Istanbul are noticeably a little cheaper.
+It is home to some of the most recommended Istanbul casual food places, such as Kadikoy Tatuni, Ciya Sofrasi, etc.

 Dinner at Pide Sun

-Strolling up and down the area later, the original plan was to visit Ciya Sofrasi, but it was too crowded on that day.
-Instead, we ended up at Pide Sun for a Turkish pide for dinner.
+Strolling up and down the area later, the original plan was to visit Ciya Sofrasi, but it was too crowded.
+Instead, we ended up at Pide Sun for a Turkish pide.
 The pide was okay but the flavours weren’t as rich as I hoped and just really lacked oomph.
-Overall, it was an okay spot to pop by but not one we’d particularly rush back for.
+Overall, it was an okay spot to pop by, but not one we’d particularly rush back for.

 More Stuffed Mussels